PandaTheme/Panda-Theme-Cmder/README.md

 	</key>
    ```

    If you don't have the definition, then you may not have a custom color scheme.
 To add one, open Cmder and go to the settings and navigate to the `Colors` subsection of `Features`.
-Under `Schemes`, enter "Panda Theme" and click `Save`.
+Under `Schemes`, enter "Panda" and click `Save`.
 Confirm the changes and then close out of Cmder.

 4. Copy the contents of `Panda-Theme-Cmder-Palette.xml` over the palette definition and save `ConEmu.xml`
 5. Open Cmder and go to the settings
-6. Under `Choose color scheme` of the `General` section, select `Panda Theme`
+6. Under `Choose color scheme` of the `General` section, select `Panda`
 7. Click on `Save settings`

 ### Manually change the color scheme